Diamondbacks vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- Over the past 10 games, oddsmakers have not installed the Diamondbacks as the favorite once.
+- Over the past 10 games, the Diamondbacks have been favored just once and won that contest.

+- The Diamondbacks and their opponents have combined to hit the over five times in their last 10 games with a total.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been the moneyline favorite just two other times so far this season, and they won both of the games.
+- The Diamondbacks have been the moneyline favorite a total of three times this season, and they've won each of those games.

-- The Diamondbacks have an implied moneyline win probability of 55.6% in this matchup.
+- The Diamondbacks have a 59.2% chance to win this contest based on the moneyline's implied probability.

-- Arizona has had an over/under set by bookmakers 23 times, and have combined with opponents to go over the total in 12 of those games (12-10-1).
+- Arizona has combined with opponents to hit the over on the total 12 times this season for a 12-11-1 record against the over/under.

-- The Diamondbacks have had a run line set for only one outing this season, and they covered.
+- The Diamondbacks have had a spread set for just one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.